dmccreary/circuits/docs/faq/series-and-parallel/index.md

-# Series vs Parallel Circuits
+# Series and Parallel Circuits

+**Question:** What is the difference between series and parallel circuits

 In electrical circuits, **series** and **parallel** refer to two fundamental ways of connecting components, each with distinct characteristics affecting current, voltage, and resistance.